apache/beam/beam-site/contribute/contribution-guide.md

 ## Engage

 ### Mailing list(s)
-We discuss design and implementation issues on dev@beam.incubator.apache.org mailing list, which is archived [here](http://mail-archives.apache.org/mod_mbox/incubator-beam-dev/).
+We discuss design and implementation issues on dev@beam.incubator.apache.org mailing list, which is archived [here](https://lists.apache.org/list.html?dev@beam.apache.org).
 Join by emailing [`dev-subscribe@beam.incubator.apache.org`](mailto:dev-subscribe@beam.incubator.apache.org).

-If interested, you can also join [`user@beam.incubator.apache.org`](http://mail-archives.apache.org/mod_mbox/incubator-beam-user/) and [`commits@beam.incubator.apache.org`](http://mail-archives.apache.org/mod_mbox/incubator-beam-commits/) too.
+If interested, you can also join the other [mailing lists](http://beam.incubator.apache.org/use/mailing-lists/) too.

 ### Apache JIRA
 We use [Apache JIRA](https://issues.apache.org/jira/browse/BEAM) as an issue tracking and project management tool, as well as a way to communicate among a very diverse and distributed set of contributors.
 To be able to gather feedback, avoid frustration, and avoid duplicated efforts all Beam-related work should be tracked there.

 If you do not already have an Apache JIRA account, sign up [here](https://issues.apache.org/jira/).

 If a quick [search](https://issues.apache.org/jira/issues/?jql=project%3DBEAM%20AND%20text%20~%20%22the%20thing%20I%20want%20to%20contribute%22) doesn’t turn up an existing JIRA issue for the work you want to contribute, create it.
-Please discuss your proposal with a committer or the [component lead](https://issues.apache.org/jira/browse/BEAM/?selectedTab=com.atlassian.jira.jira-projects-plugin:components-panel) in JIRA or, alternatively, on the developer mailing list.
+Please discuss your idea with a committer or the [component lead](https://issues.apache.org/jira/browse/BEAM/?selectedTab=com.atlassian.jira.jira-projects-plugin:components-panel) in JIRA or, alternatively, on the developer mailing list.

 If there’s an existing JIRA issue for your intended contribution, please comment about your intended work.
 Once the work is understood, a committer will assign the issue to you.
 (If you don’t have a JIRA role yet, you’ll be added to the “contributor” role.)
 If an issue is currently assigned, please check with the current assignee before reassigning.

-For moderate or large contributions, you should not start coding or writing a design doc unless there is a corresponding JIRA issue assigned to you for that work.
+For moderate or large contributions, you should not start coding or writing a design document unless there is a corresponding JIRA issue assigned to you for that work.
 Simple changes, like fixing typos, do not require an associated issue.

 ## Design

 To avoid potential frustration during the code review cycle, we encourage you to clearly scope and design non-trivial contributions with the Beam community before you start coding.

 Generally, the JIRA issue is the best place to gather relevant design docs, comments, or references.
 It’s great to explicitly include relevant stakeholders early in the conversation.
 For designs that may be generally interesting, we also encourage conversations on the developer’s mailing list.

 We suggest using [Google Docs](https://docs.google.com/) for sharing designs that may benefit from diagrams or comments.
 Please remember to make the document world-commentable and add a link to it from the relevant JIRA issue.
-We also track Beam-related documents in [this shared folder](https://drive.google.com/folderview?id=0B-IhJZh9Ab52OFBVZHpsNjc4eXc&usp=sharing).
+You may want to start from this [template](https://docs.google.com/document/d/1qYQPGtabN5-E4MjHsecqqC7PXvJtXvZukPfLXQ8rHJs/edit?usp=sharing).

 ## Code
 To contribute code to Apache Beam, you’ll have to do a few administrative steps once, and then follow a few guidelines for each contribution.